Control-D-Inc/ctrld/docs/config.md

 ctrld run --config /path/to/myconfig.toml
 ```

-If no configuration files found, a default `config.toml` file will be created in the current directory.
+If no configuration files found, a default `ctrld.toml` file will be created in the current directory.

+In pre v1.1.0, `config.toml` file was used, so for compatibility, `ctrld` will still read `config.toml`
+if it's existed.

 # Example Config